BiodataAnalysisGroup/kmerGodel/R_code/README.md

    2. Plots of the two distributions and the k-mers spectrums as well, inside the 'plots/sars_{encoding}/' directories.
  - **Parameters to specify**:
    1. Number of processors to work (line 14)
-   2. Input directory (line 19, please don't forget to put an '/' at the end)
+   2. Input directory (line 21, please don't forget to put an '/' at the end)
-   3. Range of k-values (lines 25-27)
+   3. Range of k-values (lines 27-29)
+   4. Number of strains (line 32)
-   4. Input files code name (line 54)
+   5. Input files code name (line 56)
+   6. Cut-off (line 69 -  the default is defined right in the middle)
-   5. Output filename (line 76)
+   7. Output filename (line 83)